bernardoNerba/NERBA-Backoffice/README.md

 ## About NERBA

-**NERBA – Business Association of the District of Bragança** is a private, non-profit organization recognized as being of public utility.
+**NERBA – Associação Empresarial do Distrito de Bragança** is a private, non-profit organization recognized as being of public utility.
 Operating across the district, it focuses on promoting **entrepreneurship**, organizing **events**, and delivering **training and qualification programs**.

 ## About the Backoffice System